Univa/rumcake/docs/matrix-and-layout.md

 # Keyboard Layout

+To implement a keyboard layout, you must implement the `KeyboardLayout` trait.
+See above for an example.
-rumcake's `build_layout!` macro is simply a wrapper around `keyberon`'s [`layout!` macro](https://github.com/TeXitoi/keyberon/blob/a423de29a9cf0e9e4d3bdddc6958657662c46e01/src/layout.rs#L5).
+It's recommended to use rumcake's `build_layout!` macro, which is simply a wrapper around `keyberon`'s [`layout!` macro](https://github.com/TeXitoi/keyberon/blob/a423de29a9cf0e9e4d3bdddc6958657662c46e01/src/layout.rs#L5).

-Please follow the instructions there to set up your keyboard layout.
+Please follow keyberon's macro instructions there to set up your keyboard layout.